 Personal essays are everywhere you look lately, and many of you love to write them.
 Whether they are your go-to format, or just something you dabble in from time to time, it can be intimidating when you are starting out placing your first personal essays.
 We’ve put together a list of ten publications that not only publish personal essays, but also love to hear from new writers!

 The Rumpus –

 Editor-in-Chief Marisa Siegel describes The Rumpus as “Great writing that might not find a home elsewhere.”
 They like unique perspectives and deep-dives into pop culture.
 They also plan to publish more political pieces in 2017.
-While opt-in payment is very small (usually less than $20 a piece), The Rumpus is a respected publication on the radar of many writers due to the quality of story they publish, and their reputation for publishing unique and diverse points of view.
+While opt-in payment is very small (usually less than $20 apiece), The Rumpus is a respected publication on the radar of many writers due to the quality of the story they publish and their reputation for publishing unique and diverse points of view.
 Submission Guidelines; Editor Q&A with Marisa Siegel of The Rumpus

 This very popular women’s interest site is known for shareable content.
 Features Editor, Rachel Krantz doesn’t care if you are brand new to submitting your work, or only have a few bylines, and is very open to hearing from new writers.
 Bustle looks for personal essays that have “strong, intimate narrative with a distinctive voice that is authoritative yet still fun and accessible for Bustle’s audience.”
 P.S.
 Their offspring publication Romper is looking for similar content about millennial motherhood.
 Rates for Bustle are not published, but based on writer reports.

 If you are writing about navigating your life after a death, Modern Loss is a great site to consider.
 While they don’t yet pay, top agents do canvass the site, and a byline here is a nice feather in the cap for a new writer.
 Authors span new writers to best-selling authors, so you’ll be in good company.